sisrfeng/coc-wiki/Debug-coc.nvim.md

 yarn install
 ```

-The javascript bundle will exists in `lib` folder.
+The javascript bundle will exists in `build` folder.

 To build source code after changes made, run: